integrate-ml/integrate/README.md

 Integrate.setInfoOutput(func: (info: string) => void): void
 ```

 `func` callback for each status message.
-THe parameter `info` contains the message, as a string.
+The parameter `info` contains the message, as a string.
 By default, this function is `console.log`.

 ### Integrate.types
 `Integrate.types` is an `Integrate.Registry` holding all types mod content can be an instance of.